Tewantin

+Geography

+The locality is bounded to the north by Lake Cooroibah and to the east by the Noosa River which flows into the lake.

+Most of the locality is within protected areas with the Great Sandy National Park in the north of the locality, Tewantin National Park in the north-west, west, south-west, and south of the locality, with the Harry Springs Conservation Park in the centre of the locality.
+The town is in the east of the locality with Doonella Lake in the south-east.

+The Cooroy-Noosa Road enters from the west (Tinbeerwah) and terminates in the town.

 History

 The name Tewantin is an anglicised version of the Aboriginal name for the area, dauwadhum, meaning place of dead logs, because of the sawmill there.

 Tewantin was originally a timber town.
 In 1869, Tewantin was the river port for the Noosa area.
 In 1871, Clarendon Stuart surveyed a town site for the Tewantin settlement.
 Tewantin was a thriving small town with a reliance on the gold, fishing and timber industries.

+In March 1880, Kabi bushranger Johnny Campbell was captured in a paddock near the town.

 Tewantin Provisional School opened on 2 August 1875.
 On 25 April 1887, it became Tewantin State School.

-On 1 April 1910 Dr Henry Youngman officiated at the opening of the Tewantin Methodist Church.
+On 1 April 1910, Dr Henry Youngman officiated at the opening of the Tewantin Methodist Church.

+Tewantin R.S.S.I.L.A. was opened in 1920 by Harry Buchanan, the head of the Returned and Services League of Australia.

 The Tewantin War Memorial commemorates those from the district who served in World War I. It was dedicated in January–February 1922 by Colonel David Elder Reid.

+Tewantin Noosa RSL & Citizens' Memorial Club was opened on 28 November 1981 by Sir Albert Abbott CBE.

 Tewantin replaced Pomona on 1 December 1985 as the location of the Noosa Shire Council until 15 March 2008 when the council was amalgamated with Maroochy Shire and the City of Caloundra to create the Sunshine Coast Region.
 In 2014, the Shire of Noosa was re-established having deamalgamated from the Sunshine Coast Region.
-Also, Theodore from here, is a puff.

 Noosa Flexible Learning Centre opened on 23 January 2006.